About the Department

 Mathematics is one of the oldest academic disciplines, valued for its intrinsic beauty, as training in logical and analytical reasoning, and for its widespread applications throughout other disciplines.
 As our society adopts more technology and collects more data, training in mathematics becomes ever more valuable.

-At the bachelor's level, the Department of Mathematics offers a major, two minors, and a number of service courses for various disciplines.
-Students who complete a bachelor of science in mathematics have a number of career options.
+At the bachelor's level, the Department of Mathematics offers two majors (BA and BS), two Minors (Mathematics and Pre-Actuarial Studies), and a number of service courses for various disciplines.
+Students who complete a bachelor of science or bachelor of arts in mathematics have a number of career options.

 - They may pursue an advanced degree in mathematics or a closely related area such as statistics, computer science, biometry, information science, or operations research.